 Use Your Knowledge

 You’ve hopefully picked up a lot of useful information and understanding about photography during your time on the course so use it in these #WeekendChallenges.
-For example, our recent challenge winner Paul, the topic was ‘Suggestion’ and we liked what the lost £10 note suggested.
+For example, a recent winner Paul, used the topic ‘Suggestion’ and we liked what the lost £10 note suggested.
 It conjured up so many stories in our minds but also spoke to the inner photographer with his choice of a low angle, narrow depth of field and strong leading lines.
 Paul didn’t just tell the story well – he used his photographer’s eye to do so.

 New Is Better Than Old

 It’s easy to think ‘I’ve got to be in it to win it’ and though that’s true, however, you probably won’t get as far as you hoped with a 5-year-old photograph that kind of, sort of, almost, barely fits the #WeekendChallenge brief.

 What Do I Get For Winning?